 Metal detectors can very easily tell the difference between an old sock and a diamond ring so you don’t have to dig a hole and find out yourself.
-If a piece of technology existed that could do the same with great and terrible restaurants, we would use it in South Beach because it can be a minefield.
+We wish something similar existed that could help us easily find the best restaurants in South Beach, because this neighborhood can be a minefield.
 Of course, most of us know to avoid Ocean Drive - or risk paying $75 for a margarita that is not suppose to be that color - but it’s still hard to figure out which places in the area are only in business thanks to the occasional wandering tourist and which actually serve good food.

 Macchialina is energetic enough for a fun date or a catch-up meal with loud friends, and the dining room has low ceilings and brick walls that’ll trick your brain into thinking you’re eating in a cool basement rather than a traffic-prone stretch of Alton Road.
 But the atmosphere and dining room aren’t why you go to Macchialina - you come here for the pasta.
 It’s all made from scratch and only costs $10 every Thursday, which is so much cheaper than some of Miami’s best pasta has any business being.

-Come to Taquiza for the best tacos in South Beach and because it’s both casual enough to hit up straight from the beach and nice enough to visit before a night out in clothes that don’t smell like sunscreen.
+Come to Taquiza for the best tacos in South Beach and because it’s both casual enough to eat after a beach day and nice enough to visit before a night out in clothes that don’t smell like sunscreen.
 The blue masa tortillas are made fresh daily and, besides being integral to the wonderful tacos, are also the star of Taquiza’s best dish: the chewy totopos that come with a side of guacamole and will probably be gone about 30 seconds after they hit the table.
 This place has margaritas on tap too, which you can use to distract your friends while you eat all the totopos.

 If you’re looking for a nice dinner spot in South of Fifth - maybe to celebrate a special occasion or just the fact that you made it across the MacArthur in less than five minutes - Stubborn Seed is the best place to go.
 It’s a small spot that feels like an old-school cocktail lounge that ran into a steel mill, with lots of dark wood and metal pipes lining the leather booths.
 The reason you come here, though, is for the excellent food, which changes up regularly, but always includes lots of fresh seafood.
 Skip some of the more decadent entrees like the foie gras dishes to save room for the snickerdoodles for dessert.